-Way too much has changed in just the past four months.
-But time stands still at this Sunset classic, where you can still have staff spin the big wheel and pick your flavor for you.
-(If you prefer to retain freedom of choice, we like the jasmine tea, lychee, and “Bumpy Freeway,” aka rocky road.)
-For those who prefer to get in and out quickly, the staff has been hand-packing plenty of pints to ensure the Sunset’s ice-cream cravings are sated.
+A lot has changed recently in San Francisco, but time stands still at this 66-year-old Sunset classic, where you can still have staff spin the big wheel to pick your flavor for you.
+If you prefer to retain freedom of choice--or just want to avoid landing on durian (an Asian fruit that has a potent stench)—we like the jasmine tea, lychee, and “Bumpy Freeway,” aka rocky road.
+Don’t fall too in love with any of the more obscure flavors because Polly Ann makes 500 flavors in total, “only” 50 of which are available at any one time.

-Mitchell’s has been delighting San Franciscans with rich, creamy, hand-crafted ice cream for over 65 years.
-There are 40 flavors in total, all with a 16% butterfat base (yeah, when we said “rich and creamy,” we meant it), including Filipino-inspired buko, ube-macapuno, jackfruit, and avocado.
-To keep the constant crowds at bay, the menu is currently limited to pre-packed cups, pints and half-gallons -- which can also be ordered for delivery, with a box of cones or jar of hot fudge.
+This family-owned business has been delighting San Franciscans with rich, creamy, hand-crafted ice cream for over 65 years.
+There are 40 flavors in total, all with a 16% butterfat base (yeah, when we said “rich and creamy,” we meant it), including avocado, cantaloupe, and Filipino-inspired ube-macapuno (summer-only).
+Mitchell’s also has pre-made and made-to-order ice cream cakes that are actually ice cream with a layer of cake and a coating of frosting, not the pretend ice cream cakes that are just ice cream.

 Hayes Valley, Pacific Heights

 Salt & Straw may have originated in Portland, Oregon, but the deliciousness of its inventive seasonal flavors transcends state lines.
 You can always count on the classics, like sea salt with caramel ribbons and Sightglass coffee cashew praline.
-But half the fun is visiting to see what new, wild concoctions they’ve come up with this month -- for July, try goat cheese, habañero and marionberry, or rainbow-sprinkled blackberry birthday cake.
+But half the fun is visiting to see what new, wild concoctions they’ve come up with each month based on inspiration from chefs, farmers, food movements, social causes, and more.

 Lower Pacific Heights

-The brainchild of another husband-and-wife team, this unassuming shop turns out some serious small-batch gelato.
-Sicilian pistachio, stracciatella, and chocolate-hazelnut are among the standbys, while rotating flavors like rose petal or vegan dark chocolate add a little seasonal flair.
+The brainchild of a husband-and-wife team, this unassuming shop turns out some serious small-batch gelato.
+Sicilian pistachio, stracciatella, and hazelnut are among the standbys, while rotating flavors like honey lavender or vegan Watson strawberry add a little seasonal flair.
 Need to know what’s on the menu today?
-Operators are standing by at (415) 400-4076 to fill you in, so you’re ready to go when you pick up your cone, cup or pint.
-Or if you’re willing to stick to the standards, they’re on all the major delivery apps.
+Operators are standing by at 415-400-4076 to fill you in, so you’re ready to go when you pick up your cone, cup, or pint.

-Order for delivery via Postmates, Uber Eats, DoorDash or Grubhub.
-In-person hours: Tuesday-Sunday, 1-9pm.
+How to order: Orders yours in-person or for delivery via Postmates, Uber Eats, DoorDash or Grubhub.

 Hayes Valley, Lower Pacific Heights, Mission

 We’re always wary of a gimmick, but when a gimmick works, we’re happy to give it credit.
 And in the case of Smitten, we’re giving it extra credit.
 The made-to-order-while-you-watch ice cream, flash-frozen with liquid nitrogen, is so smooth that it’s hard to comprehend.
 (If you’ve ever turned your nose up at “plain” vanilla, Smitten’s version may change your whole attitude.)
-Sadly, those made-to-order cups cones are offline for the time being, with pre-ordered pints in their place.
-But even without the ice-cream theater, they’re just as delicious (and a whole lot safer).
+You can get yours in a cup, but why would you when you could also get it in a hand-rolled waffle cone made with a secret house recipe?